makerdao/community/governance/polls/Ratification Poll for Amend Measurement Period For Delegate Participation Metrics (MIP4c2-SP24) - September 12, 2022.md

 * [Latest Proposal Version](https://mips.makerdao.com/mips/details/MIP4c2SP24)
 * [Proposal Discussion Thread](https://forum.makerdao.com/t/mip4c2-sp24-amend-measurement-period-for-delegate-participation-metrics/16904)

+Please note that if the parallel vote for the Delegate MIP Set (MIP77-79) is successful, MIP61 will be made obsolete and this amendment will have no appreciable effect on the Maker Protocol.

 ## Outcomes

 This poll implements a **Minimum Positive Participation** value.
 The Minimum Positive Participation is currently set to **10,000 MKR**.